alfaben12/alfaben12.github.io/README.md

-# Long time no see atau It's been a while.
+# Long time no see, it's been a while.

 I am a **backend** engineer.
 I am currently **looking** for opportunities for a backend engineer role.
 ## Career interests